SultanaK/Housewill-Api/README.md

 # Housewill Server!

-Housewill lets users manage and organize their notes, which are stored on an external server.
+Housewill lets users manage and organize their items, which are stored on an external server.
 This repo provides that server. (app can be found here: )

 # Live link
 [Items](https://ancient-coast-06937.herokuapp.com/api/items)